UPS Systems becomes a member of JOSCAR

 UPS Systems are pleased to announce that we h...

 A good starting point when planning is to look at the strategic part that Standby Power plays.
-This part of the ‘IT Professional’s Guide to Standby Power’ will suggest some pointers that will help you evaluate the business needs within the company, and give some guidance on classifying your equipment into different categories for the degree of protection required.
+This part of the ‘IT Professional’s Guide to Standby Power’ will suggest some pointers that will help you evaluate the business needs in the company, and give some guidance on classifying your equipment into different categories for the degree of protection required.

 Today most companies understand that the only way to guarantee the continuity of their business operations in the face of uncertain power supplies is to have a Standby Power strategy.

-The type of business you have, will govern the type and level of protection necessary to preserve not only the smooth running, but also the reputation and profitability of your company.
+The type of business you have will govern the type and level of protection necessary to preserve not only the smooth running but also the reputation and profitability of your company.

 The uncertain quality of power drawn from the National Grid involves far more than power cuts.
 Momentary power interruptions, electrical current surges and also dips in power all create problems for sensitive electrical equipment.

 Power failures are generally short-lived, though lengthy problems were experienced in the City of London during the summer of 2006, where demand for air conditioning resulted in the local electrical infrastructure being unable to keep up with demand.
 More recently, the severe flooding of 2007 in Yorkshire and Gloucestershire caught many companies unprepared when electrical substations were flooded.
 South Wales has a history of power quality problems and power outages or other problems are experienced periodically, countrywide.

 Your Power Continuity Plan will reflect the nature of your business.
 For those companies where a power loss is no more than an inconvenience, it is common practice to install an uninterruptible power supply with a runtime sufficient to allow an orderly backup and shutdown of computers and servers.

 For other companies, such as Data Centres and financial services organisations, where any downtime impacts severely on company reputation and profits, any loss of power will have severe implications.